SteeltoeOSS/Steeltoe/src/Configuration/src/SpringBootBase/README.md

 # Configuration SpringBoot Env .NET Configuration Provider

 This project contains a SpringApplicationJSON configuration provider.
-For environments friendly to Spring Boot applications like SCDF where configuration is provided as a json string inside a single env variable that looks like
+This is helpful for environments friendly to Spring Boot applications like SCDF where configuration is provided as a json string inside a single env variable that looks like
+`{"spring.cloud.stream.input.binding":"barfoo"}`.
 For more information on how to use this component see the online [Steeltoe documentation](https://steeltoe.io/).

 ```